-Continuing education requirements have arrived for New York social workers and with them some pitfalls to trap the unwary.
-Since this is all new as of January 2015, you may just be sorting through what, exactly, is required, and how to meet the new standards for renewing your license.
+Continuing education requirements for New York social workers have some pitfalls to trap the unwary.
+You may just be sorting through what, exactly, is required, and how to meet the standards for renewing your license.

 1. Only approved providers can deliver courses that count for license renewal